Forever GI Bill: Benefits, Eligibility, & Changes

 GI Bill Monthly Housing Allowance

 If you use the Post-9/11 GI Bill on or after January 1st, 2018, you will receive a monthly housing allowance that is based on the DoD’s reduced BAH for monthly housing rates.
-If you used these benefits before January 1st, 2018, you would continue to receive a higher monthly rate based on the non-adjusted BAH rates.
+If you used these benefits before January 1st, 2018, you continue to receive a higher monthly rate based on the non-adjusted BAH rates.

 The MHA (Monthly Housing Allowance) under the Post-9/11 GI Bill is to be calculated based on the zip code of the campus where you go physically go to school for the majority of your classes.
 This is instead of the location of the institution of higher learning where you are enrolled.